 Drawbacks of Hand Blenders

 Hand blenders, while versatile and convenient, aren’t nearly as powerful as a countertop blender.
 In addition, they can sometimes fling hot foods during the blending process.
 While any chef will get covered in pieces of food, a cordless immersion blender can chuck a severe mess if not used correctly.

 A dual blender is a countertop blender that blends food with two separate stainless steel spinning blades.
 Check out any professional chef, and they probably use a dual blender.
 The price can get pretty steep, but the best dual blenders have up to 12-speed multifunctional blending.

 Dual blenders have multiple blender jars to match the numerous stainless steel blades.
 So, you can either blend different foods in the same blender, or you can use an enormous blender container to have the power of two blades at once.
 Additionally, if you need a lot of power, you can get a commercial blender.
 We have a great comparison of the Wolfgang Puck commercial blender vs the Dash blender that you can check out.

 Due to the large deck of most dual blenders, they take up much counter space.
 So, if you’re already struggling to find a place to set the cutting board, you may not have room to fit a dual blender.

 For finer, smoother blending and ultimate flexibility, go with a dual blender.
 That said, if you only need to make puréed soup or smoothies, a hand blender will get the job done.
-Alternatively, if you need an appliance to help you make foam and froth for specialty drinks, you may want to consider our comparison of an immersion blender vs a milk frother.
+Alternatively, if you need an appliance to help you make foam and froth for specialty drinks, you may want to consider our comparison of an immersion blender vs frother.

 Never put your hands near the immersion blender blades while it’s plugged in.